-You can discuss the assignments among yourselves, but everybody must turn in his/her own written solutions in his/her own words; if you do work with others, document on each assignment the other students that you worked with.
+You can discuss the assignments among yourselves, but everybody must turn in his/her own written solutions in his/her own words.
+If you do a substantial subset of the work on your problem set with others, document on each assignment the other students that you worked with.